pynucastro/pynucastro/docs/source/partition-function.rst

 * :class:`PartitionFunctionCollection <pynucastro.nucdata.partition_function.PartitionFunctionCollection>` collects all the formatted table information, inside ``/nucdata/PartitionFunction/``.
 It allow us to include the high temperature tables in [2] and to select the model used to compute the partition functions, respectively.
 By default, we include high temperatures, and our partition function model to be the *finite range droplet model (FRDM)*.
 If a nucleus is not in the collection, we set the partition function values to 1.0 by default.

-Inside the :class:`Nucleus <pynucastro.nucdata.nucleus.Nucleus>` class, we have defined :func:`.set_partition_function()` which setup our partition function collection, our high temperatures consideration, and the model used to compute the partition function data.
-On the other hand, :func:`.get_partition_function()` assigns a partition function class object to the defined nucleus.
+Inside the :class:`Nucleus <pynucastro.nucdata.nucleus.Nucleus>` class, we have defined ``set_partition_function()`` which setup our partition function collection, our high temperatures consideration, and the model used to compute the partition function data.
+On the other hand, ``get_partition_function()`` assigns a partition function class object to the defined nucleus.
 Let us illustrate how it work:

 .. code-block:: python